-The kit includes everything you need to conduct 2-3 experiments, safely and with detailed, but fun and interesting, explanations of what’s happening chemically in the experiment.
+The kit includes everything you need to conduct 2-3 experiments at home, safely and with detailed, but fun and interesting, explanations of what’s happening chemically in the experiment.

 Check out their website for videos.
 They had me after the second demo video.